Skip to content

 Missing the opportunity to investigate a bruised child directly contributes to poor patient outcomes and potentially allows a child to remain in an abusive environment.
 Through recognition of their importance and the use of decision tools to assist with risk stratification, there is a potential to prevent further abuse and make a significant and monumental difference in a child’s life.

-Particularly for junior members of the team, finding a bruise and declaring it as potentially non-accidental can be a daunting thing to do.
-A decision tool may go some way to help empower healthcare professionals to identify and escalate children at risk, facilitating a timely referral for specialist assessment.
-It is important to remind those reading this that it remains the case that it is not possible to accurately age a bruise based on naked eye assessment.
+Finding a bruise and declaring it potentially non-accidental can be daunting, particularly for junior team members.
+A decision tool may help empower healthcare professionals to identify and escalate children at risk, facilitating a timely referral for specialist assessment.
+It is important to remind those reading this that it remains the case that it is impossible to age a bruise based on a naked eye assessment accurately.

 Method